'Pick 'Em' Challenge: California Southern Section high school basketball quarterfinals

 High School on SI, powered SBLive Sports, is taking its engagement to new heights.

-Welcome to the March Madness of high school basketball with the Playoff Pick 'Em challenge, which allows users to guess the winner of each game in each round of the upcoming 2025 CIF Sac-Joaquin Section playoffs in boys and girls' basketball.
+Welcome to the March Madness of high school basketball with the Playoff Pick 'Em challenge, which allows users to guess the winner of each game in each round of the upcoming 2025 CIF Central Coast Section playoffs in boys and girls' basketball.

-After a week of play, we are headed to the semifinals Tuesday night!

 The Pick 'Em is accessible in every division except the Open Division, because the Open Division is not a bracket-style format.